Case Study and Site Tour: Chinatown’s La Plaza Village Lifting the Veil on Public-Private Partnerships

 Enjoy catering by a local food vendor and cocktails at the La Plaza Village site.

 Parking: Complimentary parking provided at the venue.
-Parking map will be provided prior to the event.
+Click here to view the parking map.
 You can also take the Metro, La Plaza Village is only two blocks away from Union station.

 Additional parking lots within three-four blocks can be located by using the Best Parking website.